 - 1 1/2 cups Guinness or another stout beer

 - 2 tbsp corn starch

 - 2 medium russet potatoes, peeled and thinly sliced (1/8″ thick)

 - 1/4 cup grated old cheddar cheese (white or orange will work)

-- In a medium Dutch Oven or large sauce pan, heat vegetable oil over medium-high heat.
+In a medium Dutch Oven or large sauce pan, heat vegetable oil over medium-high heat.
 Add beef and cook on all sides until browned.
 Remove from pot and set aside.
 Add onions and carrots.
 Season lightly with salt and pepper.
 Cook for 4-6 minutes until starting to soften.
 Add garlic, thyme and parsley.
 Cook for 1-2 minutes, until fragrant.
 Add beer and broth and return to a simmer.

-- Return beef to the pot.
+Return beef to the pot.
 Bring pot to a boil, boil for 1-3 minutes, and remove from heat.